Forecasting synchrotron spectral parameters with QUIJOTE-MFI2 in combination with Planck and WMAP: Simulated data

 The QUIJOTE-MFI2 will use the same observing modes as MFI.
 For MFI2, the instantaneous sensitivities are computed using the standard radiometer equation, assuming a system temperature of $T_{\text{sys}} = 17 \mathrm{K}$ \citep{2022SPIE12190E..33H}.
 The corresponding map sensitivities reported in Table~\ref{tab:surveys} are obtained by scaling these instantaneous sensitivities to account for half a year of effective observing time and the same sky coverage as the original MFI survey.
 Central frequencies and bandwidths for the new MFI2 maps are derived using a conservative approach, fully discarding the sub-bands between 10.7 and 12.7\,GHz, and 17.3--17.7\,GHz, which are affected by RFI contamination from downlinks of satellite megaconstellations \citep{2022SPIE12190E..33H}.
 The calculation assumes a uniform distribution of observing time across the surveyed area.
 For the deep cosmological fields, the sensitivities are computed under the same assumption of half a year of effective observing time and are obtained by combining the MFI2 deep-field integrations with the wide survey data.
 Overall, MFI2 is expected to achieve polarisation sensitivities roughly 3--4 times better than QUIJOTE-MFI for the wide survey and 4--6 times better for the deep cosmological fields when combined with the wide survey data.
 However, it is important to note that the relevant metric for foreground characterisation is the effective SNR, rather than the absolute instrumental noise.
-For example, even though QUIJOTE-MFI2 has higher instrumental noise than \textit{Planck}, the synchrotron emission is intrinsically brighter at these low frequencies, resulting in an effective SNR for synchrotron measurements that is roughly twice that of \textit{Planck}.
-The broader frequency lever arm of MFI2 also improves the accuracy with which the synchrotron spectral index can be determined, complementing the gain in effective SNR.
+For example, even though QUIJOTE-MFI2 has higher instrumental noise than \textit{Planck}, the synchrotron emission at 11–19 GHz is brighter, so in practice the effective SNR for synchrotron measurements can be roughly twice that of \textit{Planck}.
 Ultimately, both the effective SNR and frequency coverage define the overall constraining power.

-\subsection{Estimation of True Parameters and Noise Levels}
+\subsection{Estimation of true parameters and noise levels}